sodadata/docs/soda-agent/secrets.md

 <br />

 ## Use Soda Cloud API Keys from an existing secret
-By default the Soda Agent will create a secret for storing the Soda Cloud API Key details securely on your cluster.
-If you want to manually take control over this secret you can point the Soda Agent to an already existing Kubernetes Secret on your Cluster leveraging the `soda.apikey.existingSecret` property.
+By default, the Soda Agent creates a secret for storing the Soda Cloud API Key details securely in your cluster.
+If you want to use a different secret, you can point the Soda Agent to an existing Kubernetes Secret in your cluster using the `soda.apikey.existingSecret` property.

-To use an existing Kubernetes secret for Soda Agent’s Cloud API credentials, add the following to your deployment values YAML  file:
+To use an existing Kubernetes secret for Soda Agent’s Cloud API credentials, add `existingSecret` and the `secretKeys` values to your agent's values YAML file, as in the following example.
+{% include code-header.html %}
 ```yaml
 soda:
   apikey: